cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 ### Change GameObject Material

-The default color for the `GameObjects` doesn't stand out much against the background.
-Apparently, yellow is really easy for humans to spot so we'll go with that.
+The default color for a `GameObject` doesn't stand out much against the background.
+We'll make the key point objects yellow since it's apparently really easy for humans to spot.

 #### Create Yellow Material